 Tusculum was one of six new NCAA Division II men’s lacrosse programs in 2014.
 Carrington led the Pioneers to a 5-8 overall record in the program's inaugural season.
 Those five wins were the highest victory total for any first-year NCAA Division II men’s lacrosse team in 2014.

-During Carrington’s tenure at Tusculum, he’s mentored seven All-SAC honorees.
-Mitch Chapman was a three-time All-SAC defender, while cousins Nate and Dallas Wade have garnered All-SAC accolades twice during their career.
-Kevin Haggerty, Ben Boyd, Ross Parsons and Keegan Bell were also named All-SAC performers during their careers.
+During Carrington’s tenure at Tusculum, he’s mentored eight All-SAC honorees.
+Mitch Chapman was a three-time All-SAC defender, while cousins Nate and Dallas Wade along with Keegan Bell garnered All-SAC accolades twice during their career.
+Kevin Haggerty, Ben Boyd, Ross Parsons and Quinn McKitrick were also named All-SAC performers during their careers.

 Carrington came to Tusculum after serving the 2011-2012 campaign on the coaching staff at NCAA Division I Virginia Military Institute.
 While at the Lexington, Virginia school, Carrington helped to institute a revamped Keydet defense that allowed the fewest goals in Metro Atlantic Athletic Conference (MAAC) play since 2009.
 The defense was crucial in several contests in holding opponents under 10 goals in three of the last four games, and helping VMI win those three games.
 One of his defense’s shining moments of 2012 came in a 6-2 setback against 16th-ranked Lehigh, which went on to a No. 7 ranking and a spot in the NCAA Tournament.